- 30 credit hours of course work (10 courses)

 - Four in their second

-- A portion of the course requirement may be fulfilled by graduate course work in the Departments of English or Theological Studies, or in the Bioethics Institute, with the approval of the Program Director.
+- A portion of the course requirement may be fulfilled by graduate course work in the Departments of English, Theological Studies, Bioethics, or Yoga Studies (Indian philosophy) with the approval of the program director.